hazarkarabay/hmailserver-logviewer/README.md

 hmailserver-logviewer
 =====================

-A HTML5 based realtime hMailServer log viewer.
+A realtime hMailServer log viewer which works in your browser.

-Save the index.html on your computer and launch it with your HTML5 File API supporting browser.
+Save the HTML file on your computer and launch it with your HTML5 capable browser.
+HTML5 File API support is required to run.
+Every recent browser has that support.
+For detailed information, see http://caniuse.com/#feat=fileapi

 Your log file will be parsed each half seconds at its default.
 For now its only "feature" is thread grouping, so you will see your SMTP logs neatly.